the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 *v5.6.0
 ~~~~~~~~

-## node and npm

-This section is a crash course in node and npm.
+The additional content of this section is a crash course in node and npm.
 It is not exhaustive, but it will cover all of the necessary tools.
 If you are familiar with both of them, you can skip this section.

 The **node package manager** (npm) installs external node packages from the command line.
 These packages can be a set of utility functions, libraries, or whole frameworks, and they are the dependencies of your application.
 You can either install these packages to your global node package folder, or to your local project folder.